Rapper Nelly seeks dismissal of lawsuit alleging sex assault

-ST. LOUIS (AP) — The rapper Nelly is asking a federal court in St. Louis to dismiss a British woman's lawsuit that alleges he sexually assaulted her after a concert in England.
+ST. LOUIS (AP) — The rapper Nelly is asking a U.S. court to dismiss a British woman's lawsuit that alleges he sexually assaulted her after a concert in England.

 The lawsuit is the second such case against the rapper.
 In September, Nelly settled a lawsuit filed by a woman who alleged he raped her on his tour bus in suburban Seattle.
 Prosecutors decided against charging him, citing a lack of cooperation by his accuser.